saraivanyos/add-sslmode-require-to-greenplum/README.md

 ### update_datasources function

-both validates and updates sslmode where applicable Credentials should be provided in excel for republishing
+both validates and updates sslmode where applicable, credentials should be provided in excel for republishing

 ## Warning